Worlds Within

-Worlds Within (Korean: 그들이 사는 세상) is a 2008 South Korean television series starring Hyun Bin and Song Hye-kyo.
+Worlds Within (Korean: 그들이 사는 세상) is a 2008 South Korean television series starring Song Hye-kyo and Hyun Bin.
 It centers on the personal and professional lives of those in the broadcasting industry, offering a realistic look at Korean drama production through the work and romance of two TV directors.
-The series aired on KBS2 from October 27 to December 16, 2008, on Mondays and Tuesdays at 21:50 (KST) time slot for 16 episodes.
+The series aired on KBS2 from October 27 to December 16, 2008, on Mondays and Tuesdays at 21:50 (KST) for 16 episodes.

 Song previously worked with director Pyo Min-soo on Full House (2004).

 Synopsis

 Jung Ji-oh (Hyun Bin) and Joo Joon-young (Song Hye-kyo) are two people with vastly different backgrounds.
 Joon-young is a daughter from a rich family who faces problems regarding her mother's gambling habits and affairs with multiple men; while Ji-oh is a son from a poor family of farmers, though he loves his mom dearly.
 They were lovers back in their college days, but later had a complicated break-up due to their separate relationships with other people.

 When they eventually got back together, Ji-oh and Joon-young began to learn from each other and eventually Joon-young becomes more expressive, warm and understanding.
 However, Joon-young's mother doesn't approve of Ji-oh, due to his poor background.
 Ji-oh's pride is deeply wounded by the treatment of Joon-young's mother, so he decides to break up with Joon-young.
 Joon-young is deeply hurt and doesn't realize the reason of their break-up, and Ji-oh constantly pushes her away.
 Though he still loves her, he is bothered by their differences in wealth, values and personality.
 Later, Ji-oh suffers an eye disease which requires an operation and results in him not being able to film.
 Many conflicts stand in the way of Ji-oh and Joon-young, will they overcome them and make their relationship work?